estuary/flow/site/docs/reference/Connectors/capture-connectors/mariadb.md

 MariaDB's [`time_zone` server system variable](https://mariadb.com/kb/en/server-system-variables/#system_time_zone) is set to `SYSTEM` by default.
 Flow is not able to detect your time zone when it's set this way, so you must explicitly set the variable for your database.

+If you intend to capture tables including columns of the type `DATETIME`, and `time_zone` is set to `SYSTEM`,
+Flow won't be able to detect the time zone and convert the column to [RFC3339 format](https://www.rfc-editor.org/rfc/rfc3339).
+To avoid this, you must explicitly set the time zone for your database.

 You can: